NRHelmi/k8s-baremetal-ansible/README.md

 [host]
 ip_address ansible_ssh_user=username

-##i Make sure you have ssh access to your hosts
+## Make sure you have ssh access to your hosts

 ssh-copy-id username@hostname